 \subsection{Edge structures and edge operators}

-As we have already indicated in the definitions of the H\"older spaces above, there is some advantage to considering the pair $(M,\D)$ as a genuinely singular (stratified) object; the general notion of an edge structure is a good way to formulate this.
+We have already indicated that it can be advantageous to think of $M$ with a \K edge metric as being a singular object, but it is more convenient to formulate the edge theory via structures on the manifold with boundary obtained by taking the real blowup of $M$ along $D$.

-The general setting is as follows.
-Let $X$ be a compact manifold with boundary, such that $\del X$ is the total space of a fibration, with fibre $F$ and base $Y$.
-For us, $X$ is the real blowup of $M$ around $\D$.
-This is a manifold with boundary, where $\del X$ is the unit normal sphere bundle $\mathrm{SN}\D$ of $\D$ in $M$, and hence is the total space of an $S^1$ bundle over $\D$.
-More precisely, the real blowup $X := [M; D]$ is the disjoint union $(M \setminus D) \sqcup \mathrm{SN}\D$, endowed with the unique smallest topological and differential structure so that the lifts of smooth functions on $M$ and polar coordinates around $D$ are smooth.
+The general notion of an edge structure on a manifold with boundary $X$ is defined in terms of a space of vector fields $\calV_e(X)$ on that manifold, where we assume that $\del X$ is the total space of a fibration $\pi: \del X \to Y$ with fiber $F$.
+The space $\calV_e(X)$ consists of all smooth vector fields on $X$ which are unconstrained in the interior, but which lie tangent to the fibers at the boundary.
+In our setting, the manifold $X$ is obtained by taking the real blowup of $M$ around $\D$, so $\del X$ is the unit normal circle bundle $\mathrm{SN}\D$ over $\D$.
+To be more specific, the real blowup $X := [M; D]$ is by definition the disjoint union $(M \setminus D) \sqcup \mathrm{SN}\D$, endowed with the unique smallest topological and differential structure so that the lifts of smooth functions on $M$ and polar coordinates around $D$ are smooth.